 Working as a finance broker I get to look at a lot of bank statements every day from all walks of life and from lots of different banks.
 One thing that stands out to me are the fees and ATM charges that some banks charge.
-You may not think that the odd $2.50 ATM and the $5-$10 monthly account charge seems like much but when you add all of these up over a 12-month period they can mount up much more than you might think.
+You may not think that the odd $2.50 ATM and the $5-$10 monthly account charge seem like much but when you add all of these up over a 12-month period they can mount up much more than you might think.

-So here are three different accounts you might want to take a look at and compare them to your current account.
-Yes, you will have to change your direct debits and yes it will take a little bit of time but if you were going to save $1000's is it not worth it?
+So here are three different accounts you might want to take a look at and compare to your current account.
+Yes, you will have to change your direct debits and yes it will take a little bit of time but if you were going to save $1000’s is it not worth it?

 ING Bank Orange Everyday Account

-Pros - With ING (who I bank with, thanks Barefoot) on their Everyday Account they offer $0 monthly fees, free ATM withdrawals throughout Australia and even better than that when you use an ATM overseas they will even rebate their fees within 5 business days.
+Pros – With ING (who I bank with, thanks Barefoot) on their Everyday Account they offer $0 monthly fees, free ATM withdrawals throughout Australia, and even better than that when you use an ATM overseas they will even rebate their fees within 5 business days.

 Cons – To qualify for this, you have to deposit $1,000 into the account every month and ensure you make 5 x card purchases, ING doesn’t have any branches.